selfire1/obsidian-set-mobile-theme/README.md

 > 🚧 Status: Available through [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 ### Features
-This plugin allows you to set a seperate theme for desktop and mobile use.
+This plugin allows you to set a separate theme for desktop and mobile use.
 This is handy when you [sync](https://forum.obsidian.md/t/meta-post-syncing-between-devices/20983) your entire vault between your phone and your desktop but want to have different themes.

 <img src="https://github.com/selfire1/obsidian-set-mobile-theme/blob/main/images/overview.png?raw=true" width="800" />